stmfunk/BattleShips/README.md

 BattleShips
 ===========

-The repository for the development Team Hellfire Zombie Apocalypse of Death and Blood in Your Asshole
+The repository for the development of Battleships in java tutorials